|

 census, Robert is the eldest of two children, both sons, to their father,

 Muter).
-Living with them was an older half-sister, from his father's first
+Living with them is an older half-sister, from his father's first

 marriage, to Lucy Creswell (née Lawrence)(d.1848).
 They have two